Five Ways You Can Save Our Soils At Home

 Whether you have an allotment, a field or a small garden, by caring for our little patch of soil we can contribute to saving the soil.
 By growing some simple plants not only can you improve soil quality but also grow some delicious plants and add a little life and beauty to your garden.

-I caught up with the Soil Association’s Head of Horticulture, Ben Raskin to get his expert advice on which soil saving plants that can be grown at home.
+Soil Association’s Head of Horticulture, Ben Raskin shares his expert advice on which soil saving plants that can be grown at home.
+See Ben's top five tips below:

 1. Don't be too tidy